simplonve/exo5_seo/slides.md

 ///

-- a design philosophy.
+- Object Oriented Programming
-- Object Oriented Programming.
+- a design philosophy
 - everything is grouped as self sustainable "objects"

 ///